Cyclone Tino: Two missing in Fiji as cyclone intensifies to category 2

 The Fiji Disaster Management Office says it's pre-positioned some relief supplies that can be used as soon as the cyclone passes over Vanua Levu.

-Director Vaisiti Soko told RNZ already over 100 people are being looked after in evacuation centres across the country.
+Director Vaisiti Soko told RNZ already more than 100 people are being looked after in evacuation centres across the country.

-He said indirectly related to the cyclone police are still searching for a father and daughter who were swept away in the Central Division on Viti Levu while trying to cross a river in bad weather.
+He said, indirectly related to the cyclone, police were still searching for a father and daughter who were swept away in the Central Division on Viti Levu while trying to cross a river in bad weather.

 WeatherWatch NZ says Tino will be north east of New Zealand by Monday as an ex-cyclone.
 There was currently no direct threat to New Zealand.